How To Deal With Grief: Approaches To The Grieving Process

 Practice healthy habits

 Grief can cause insomnia symptoms and may make a person more likely to engage in alcohol use or other substance use.
-Maintaining or beginning healthy habits at this time might seem daunting, but they may protect you from a downward spiral in physical and mental health.
+Maintaining or beginning healthy habits at this time might seem daunting, but they may safeguard you from a downward spiral in physical and mental health.

 Try to practice healthy sleep habits by going to bed and waking up at the same time every day.
 If you are having trouble falling asleep quickly, avoid digital devices and bright lights in the hours before sleep.
 Eat breakfast, lunch, and dinner every day, opting for meals with adequate protein and vegetables.
 Try to engage in physical activity regularly, even if it is a shorter activity, like a walk after dinner.